syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 ---
  layout: post
- title: Properties,Methods and Events of Essential Angular2 ejGrid Widget
+ title: Properties,Methods and Events of Essential JS ejGrid Widget
  description: Methods,members and events avaliable in ejGrid
  documentation: API
- platform: angular2-api
+ platform: js-api
  description: API reference for ejGrid
- keywords: ejGrid, API, Essential Angular2 Grid
+ keywords: ejGrid, API, Essential JS Grid
 ---

 #ejGrid
-The grid can be easily configured to the DOM element using the 'ej-grid' html tag.
-You can create a grid with a highly customizable look and feel.
+The grid can be easily configured to the DOM element, such as div. you can create a grid with a highly customizable look and feel.

 ####Syntax
 $(element).ejGrid(options)